Quanzhou: Names

-Its Arabic name Zaiton or "Zayton" (زيتون), once popular in English, means "[City] of Olives" and is a calque of Quanzhou's former Chinese epithet, Hokkien Chhì-tông Siâⁿ (刺桐城) or Mandarin thorny tung tree city (刺桐城, Cìtóng Chéng), which is derived from the avenues of tung oil-bearing tung trees ordered to be planted around the city by the city's 10th-century ruler Liu Congxiao.
+Its Arabic name Zaiton or "Zayton" (زيتون), once popular in English, means "[City] of Olives" and is traditionally associated with Quanzhou's former Chinese epithet, 刺桐城 (Cìtóng Chéng, Chhì-tông Siâⁿ, coral-tree city), referring to the Indian coral trees (Erythrina variegata) said to have been planted around the city by its 10th-century ruler Liu Congxiao.
 Variant transcriptions from the Arabic name include Caiton, Çaiton, Çayton, Zaytún, Zaitûn, Zaitún, and Zaitūn.
 The etymology of satin derives from "Zaitun".
 (Note: As in the Encyclopædia Britannica and in Tellier.)

 Geography

 Quanzhou proper lies on a split of land between the estuaries of the Jin River and Luoyang River as they flow into Quanzhou Bay on the Taiwan Strait.
 Its surrounding prefecture extends west halfway across the province and is hilly and mountainous.
 Along with Xiamen and Zhangzhou to its south and Putian to its north, it makes up Fujian Province's Southern Coast region.
 In its mountainous interior, it borders Longyan to the southwest and Sanming to the northwest.